Ramprasad-Group/PSP/README.md

 # PolymerStructurePredictor (PSP)

-PSP is an autonomous model generator that can build a hierarchy of polymer models starting from oligomer/infinite polymer chains to sophisticated amorphous models, using a simplified molecular-input line-entry system (SMILES) of polymers.
-This toolkit allows users to tune several parameters to manage the quality of models and computational cost and produce an OPLS parameter file if desired.
-Models can be utilized as the starting geometry for physics-based simulations, allowing for complete automation in polymer discovery.
+Three-dimensional atomic-level models of polymers are necessary prerequisites for physics-based simulation studies.
+Polymer structure predictor (PSP) is capable of generating a hierarchy of polymer models, ranging from oligomers to infinite chains to crystals to amorphous models, using a simplified molecular-input line-entry system (SMILES) string of the polymer repeat unit as the primary input.
+The output structures and accompanying force field (GAFF2/OPLS-AA) parameter files are provided for downstream DFT and MD simulations.

->PSP generates models for monomers, linear and loop oligomers, infinite polymer chains, crystal, and amorphous structures from a SMILES string.
+>PSP generates models for monomers, linear and loop oligomers, infinite polymer chains, crystal, and amorphous structures using SMILES strings.

 ## Contributors
 * Harikrishna Sahu